0glabs/0g-doc/docs/concepts/da.md

 Validators in the 0G Consensus network, who are separate from the DA nodes, verify and finalize these proofs.
 Although DA nodes ensure data availability, they do not directly participate in the final consensus process, which is the responsibility of 0G validators.
 Validators use a shared staking mechanism where they stake 0G tokens on a primary network (likely Ethereum).
 Any slashable event across connected networks leads to slashing on the main network, securing the system's scalability while maintaining robust security.

-This is a key mechanism that allows for the system to scale infinitely while maintaining data availability.
+This is a key mechanism that allows the system to scale infinitely while maintaining data availability.
 In return, validators engaged in shared staking receive 0G tokens on any network managed, which can then be burnt in return for 0G tokens on the mainnet.

 <div style={{textAlign: 'center'}}>
   <img src="/img/consensus process.png" alt="0G DA Consensus Process" style={{maxWidth: '100%'}} />